kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 In the control plane, a background controller is responsible for creating that map (needed to support migrating from older versions of Kubernetes that used in-memory locking).
-Kubernetes also uses controllers to check for invalid assignments (e.g. due to administrator intervention) and for cleaning up allocated IP addresses that are no longer used by any Services.
+Kubernetes also uses controllers to check for invalid assignments (for example: due to administrator intervention) and for cleaning up allocated IP addresses that are no longer used by any Services.

 #### IP address allocation tracking using the Kubernetes API {#ip-address-objects}